 Much of the nation’s broader attention on supply chains has focused on the rising costs of feeding a family or worried parents scrambling to order presents well before Christmas to ensure Santa will have something to leave under the tree.

-But those in the defense industry are increasingly making clear the challenges they’re facing — and Pentagon officials are taking notice and considering what this means for their own logistics.
+But those in the defense industry are increasingly making clear the challenges they’re facing — and Pentagon officials are taking notice as they consider what this means for their own logistics.

 These issues dealt a significant blow to the aerospace and defense industry, according to the Aerospace Industries Association.
-In 2020, the industry as a whole lost more than 87,000 jobs, or about 4% of the 2019 headcount, according to AIA’s facts and figures report released in September.
+In 2020, the industry as a whole lost more than 87,000 jobs, or about 4% of the 2019 headcount, according to an AIA report released in September.

-And 64 percent of those losses — or at least 55,700 jobs — were due to the supply chain problems that particularly ensnared small and medium-sized businesses nationwide, John Luddy, AIA’s vice president for national security policy, said in a statement to Defense News.
+And 64% of those losses — or at least 55,700 jobs — were due to the supply chain problems that particularly ensnared small and medium-sized businesses nationwide, John Luddy, AIA’s vice president for national security policy, said in a statement to Defense News.

 “Because end-use manufacturers rely on the vital components and products those [small and medium-sized aerospace and defense] companies produce, such as bolts, wiring, hoses and electronics, those losses in employees, revenue and products had serious ripple effects throughout the rest of the A&D industry,” Luddy said.